Cross-dressing: Bacha posh

+Fashion

 The actual determination of cross-dressing is largely socially constructed.
 For example, in Western society, trousers have long been adopted for usage by women, and it is no longer regarded as cross-dressing.
 In cultures where men have traditionally worn skirt-like garments such as the kilt or sarong, these are not seen as women's clothing, and wearing them is not seen as cross-dressing for men.
-As societies are becoming more global in nature, both men's and women's clothing are adopting styles of dress associated with other cultures.
+In many parts of the world, it remains socially disapproved for men to wear clothes traditionally associated with women.

-Cosplaying may also involve cross-dressing, for some females may wish to dress as a male, and vice versa (see Crossplay (cosplay)).
-Breast binding (for females) is not uncommon and is one of the things likely needed to cosplay a male character.
+Cosplaying may also involve cross-dressing, for some females may wish to dress as a male, and vice versa (see crossplay).
+Females may choose to chest bind while cosplaying a male character.

-In most parts of the world, it remains socially disapproved for men to wear clothes traditionally associated with women.
-Attempts are occasionally made, e.g. by fashion designers, to promote the acceptance of skirts as everyday wear for men.
-Cross-dressers have complained that society permits women to wear pants or jeans and other masculine clothing, while condemning any man who wants to wear clothing sold for women.

-While creating a more feminine figure, male cross-dressers will often utilize different types and styles of breast forms, which are silicone prostheses traditionally used by women who have undergone mastectomies to recreate the visual appearance of a breast.
+While creating a more feminine figure, male cross-dressers may utilize breast forms or breast plates to give the appearance of breasts.
+Some male cross-dressers may also cinch their waists or use padding to create a profile that appears more stereotypically feminine.

 While most male cross-dressers utilize clothing associated with modern women, some are involved in subcultures that involve dressing as little girls or in vintage clothing.
 Some such men have written that they enjoy dressing as femininely as possible, so they wear frilly dresses with lace and ribbons, bridal gowns complete with veils, as well as multiple petticoats, corsets, girdles and/or garter belts with nylon stockings.

 The term underdressing is used by male cross-dressers to describe wearing female undergarments such as panties under their male clothes.
-The famous low-budget film-maker Edward D. Wood, Jr. (who also went out in public dressed in drag as "Shirley", his female alter ego) said he often wore women's underwear under his military uniform as a Marine during World War II.
+The famous low-budget film-maker Edward D. Wood Jr. (who also went out in public dressed in drag as "Shirley", his female alter ego) said he often wore women's underwear under his military uniform as a Marine during World War II.
 Female masking is a form of cross-dressing in which men wear masks that present them as female.

+Some drag kings may use binders or chest plates to give the impression of a more stereotypically male physique, but others forego this.
+They may also paste or draw on fake facial hair.
+Drag kings may use a phallic prosthetic for packing to create the appearance of having male genitals.